Facts of Benito Juárez, Tlaxcala

 The male population aged 18 and over is 1899.

-The number of people between 3 and 5 years old in the region is 357.
+The child population aged 3 to 5 years old in the locality is 357 inhabitants.

 The number of women between 3 and 5 years old in the population is 198.

-A total of 159 boys aged 3 to 5 years old have been registered in the population.
+The number of males aged 3 to 5 years old is 159 in the area.

-In the city of Benito Juárez, there are 370 children between 6 and 11 years old.
+In the city of Benito Juárez, there are 358 girls between 6 and 11 years old.

-In Benito Juárez, there are 885 people between 8 and 14 years old.
+There are 885 people in the population who are between 8 and 14 years old.

 In the city of Benito Juárez, there are 443 women aged 8 to 14 years old.

-There is a total of 203 women between 12 and 14 years old in this area.
+There are 442 young males between 8 and 14 years old in this area.

 In Benito Juárez, there are 405 women between 18 and 24 years old.

-In Benito Juárez, the number of women between 15 and 49 years old is 1699.
+The proportion of women between 15 and 49 years old is {PORC}% of the total population.

-The proportion of women aged 60 and over in the total population is 312.
+The number of women aged 60 and over in the population is 312.

 The relationship between men and women in Benito Juárez is 91.13 men for every 100 women.